aguoietf/Optical-Network-Resource-PM/draft-yu-ccamp-optical-resource-pm-yang.md

 Traditional performance management involves control of performance monitoring, setting collectors on monitored objects, and obtaining performance data in different periods.
 The data can be current data on devices or processed by PNC, and historical performance data.
 TCA can be also configured by performance monitoring tasks.

-Session 10 of {{ITU-T_G.7710}} has provided very detail description of performance management, including the performance monitoring application and functions.
-The performance monitoring indicators define in {{ITU-T_G.7710}} will be referenced as suggested indicators to be implemented.
+ITU-T also has a lot of related recommendations for performance monitoring.
+Such as session 10 of {{ITU-T_G.7710}} has provided very detail description of performance management application and functions. {{ITU-T_G.7710}} does not provide a UML model or YANG module to guide the implementation of PNC while this document does.

+Section 10.2 of {{ITU-T_G.874}} provides a list of OM indicators which are on the NE level, which could help to reduce duplicated definition of performance indicators.

 Currently, there are some existing documents related to performance monitoring in IETF, but there is no overlap with our current work.
 For example: